ctrlj-dev/mayoral_prueba/README.md

   - Desktop from 4 to 3 elements
   - Mobile from 3 to 2 elements
 - Implement logic and design of a "sort" component (ascending and descending price)
-- Create the unit tests as you see fit
+- Create the unit tests that you consider.

 ## Getting Started 🚀

 To launch the project, simply do npm install.